 My particular passion is for developing typographic treatments that match an organization’s character, and I have developed type palettes for multiple U.S. and international publications.

 I also write about typography and design history.
-I reviewed Druk Text / Druk Text Wide and Quire Sans for Typographica’s annual feature “Our Favorite Typefaces”.
+I’ve reviewed Triade, Druk Text / Druk Text Wide, and Quire Sans for Typographica’s annual feature “Our Favorite Typefaces”.
 My research on Yale University’s architectural lettering was published in Codex: The Journal of Letterforms, no. 3, and my paper on the design of five historical editions of Hamlet received the A. Conger Goodyear Fine Arts Award for an outstanding senior essay on any topic in the History of Art at Yale University.